stefanprodan/stefanprodan/_posts/2016-10-14-elasticsearch-cluster-with-docker.markdown

 ---

 I was looking for a way to run an Elasticsearch cluster for testing purposes by emulating a multi-node production setup on a single server.
 Instead of setting up multiple virtual machines on my test server, I decided to use Docker.
-With Docker resources limits options and the bridge network driver, I can build a test environment and run my tests way faster then using VMs.
+With the resource limiting options in Docker and the bridge network driver, I can build a test environment and run my tests way faster than using VMs.

 ### Running a single instance